 This class is designed for students who are interested in improving strength, muscular endurance and power.
 This class helps students set strenuous but attainable goals for enhancing their health and physical fitness.
 Exercise, proper nutrition, weight control and cardiovascular development will be studied.
 When possible, professional strength coaches and weightlifting experts will work with students to foster greater flexibility and agility training.
 A physical fitness evaluation will be given to each student and a program will be developed to satisfy individual needs and goals.
+Fee: \$5-\$15

-AHS ADVANCED STRENGTH TRAINING
+AHS ADVANCED STRENGTHTRAINING

+Grade Level: 10, 11, 12

+Course Credit: 0.25 credit, one semester

 Prerequisite: Strength and Conditioning or Varsity Coach Signature

 The daily goal of this course is to promote improved physical and cardiovascular health through strength training and cardiovascular activities.
 The objectives are flexible to meet the needs and desire of each individual.
 Each student will have a daily objective/workout regimen to use and follow.
 The objective is to learn proper technique, use that technique to add strength to the muscular and skeletal system, promote flexibility and balance and create a healthier and more physically fit individual.
 Along with this should be an improvement in mental health as confidence builds through seeing results.
 This class can be taken by any one, but lifting/cardio experience is preferred.
 As students learn the techniques and what their body can achieve, they can begin to set measureable goals which they can track with data collection.
 The intensity and lift variation will change based on student skill levels, strength and mastery of the techniques; students will have the flexibility to achieve their personal best.
+Fee: \$5- \$15